Scandinavian Neighbours Show Support for Norway

 Sixty-eight people have been confirmed killed on Utøya, and eight in the bomb blast in Oslo earlier on the 22nd.
 The total dead currently sits at 76.

-Tagged Carl XVI Gustaf, Crown Prince Frederik, Crown Princess Mary, Crown Princess Victoria, Harald V, Margrethe II, Memorial, Prime Minister L.L.
-Rasmussen, Prince Daniel, Terrorism.
+Tagged Carl XVI Gustaf of Sweden, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Crown Princess Victoria of Sweden, Harald V of Norway, Margrethe II of Denmark, Memorial, Prime Minister L.L.
+Rasmussen of Denmark, Prince Daniel of Sweden, Terrorism.